 Pics above are from a hastily produced publicity postcard by the ‘enterprising‘ W.J.
 Hutchinson who seems to have made the most of his opportunity

 A picture of the plane which most observers described as being unfit to become airborne, let alone fly across the Atlantic!

 From the excellent Come Here To Me! blog.

-Initially it looked like Corrigan might fall foul of the US aviation authorities, but due his catching the imagination of the American public he instead returned in triumph to a ticker tape parade in New York.
+Initially, it looked like Corrigan might fall foul of the US aviation authorities, but due to his catching the imagination of the American public he instead returned in triumph to a ticker tape parade in New York.